rmavis/cms/examples/specs/readme.md

 The Specs themselves shouldn't really be thought of as objects -- instead, they are rules for how an object should be built.
 So Specs are not instantiable -- they should contain no Class definition, no `initialize` method, etc. Instead, they can contain singleton methods, such as:
 - type: which returns a symbol naming the type of object (from the base types) to instantiate
 - content_path: which returns a string naming the directory where the content files based on the spec are stored
-- public_path: which returns a string naming the directory where the view files should be output
+- public_path: which returns a string naming path relative to the web root where the file should be accessed
-- view_file: which returns the path (relative to `{root}/local/views`) to an ERB template that can render the spec's view
 - fields (for Entry specs and Compound field types): which returns a hash specifying the names of types and names of member Fields and rules that apply both to those members and to itself.
 For example:
+- view_file: which returns the path (relative to `{root}/local/views`) to an ERB template that can render the spec's view
 ```
 def self.fields
     {